CormacOBroin-MSFT/TerraformFWBestPractices/README.md

 ---

 By adopting these strategies, organizations can effectively manage large-scale Azure firewall configurations using Terraform, ensuring efficient, secure, and compliant operations.

+N.B. - the application of Terraform to the Azure Cloud is distinctly a question of how to operate Terraform at scale.
+Please seek assistance and guidance from Hashicorp/Terraform directly